 Bidirectional search Now that forward and backward search have been covered, the next reasonable idea is to conduct a bidirectional search.
 The general search template given in Figure 2.7 can be considered as a combination of the two in Figures 2.4 and 2.6.
 One tree is grown from the initial state, and the other is grown from the goal state (assume again that X_G is a singleton, $\{x_G\}$).
 The search terminates with success when the two trees meet.
 Failure occurs if either priority queue has been exhausted.
 For many problems, bidirectional search can dramatically reduce the amount of required exploration.
 There are Dijkstra and A^ variants of bidirectional search, which lead to optimal solutions.
-For bestfirst and other variants, it may be challenging to ensure that the two trees meet and marking them as visited.
+For best-first and other variants, it may be challenging to ensure that the two trees meet quickly.
+They might come very close to each other and then fail to connect.
+Additional heuristics may help in some settings to guide the trees into each other.
+One can even extend this framework to allow any number of search trees.
+This may be desirable in some applications, but connecting the trees becomes even more complicated and expensive.

-BAC KWARD_SEARCH
+'''

+BACKWARD_SEARCH

-1 $Q.Insert(x_G)$ and mark x_G as visited
+Q.Insert(x_G) and mark x_G as visited

-2 while Q not empty do
+while Q not empty do

-3 $x' \leftarrow Q.GetFirst()$
+3

+x' \leftarrow Q.GetFirst()

+4

-4 $\mathbf{if} \; x = x_I$
+if x = x_I

+5

-5 return SUCCESS
+return SUCCESS

-6 forall $u^{-1} \in U^{-1}(x)$
+forall u^{-1} \in U^{-1}(x)

+6

-7 $x \leftarrow f^{-1}(x', u^{-1})$
+x \leftarrow f^{-1}(x', u^{-1})

+8

-8 if x not visited
+if x not visited

+9

-9 Mark x as visited
+Mark x as visited

+10

-10 Q.Insert(x)
+Q.Insert(x)

+11

-11 else
+else

+12

-12 Resolve duplicate x
+Resolve duplicate x

 13 return FAILURE

+'''